tomjoht/learnapidoc/_docs/documenting_nonreference_content/docapis_sdks_and_sample_apps.md

 ## Sample SDKs and sample apps

-Here are some sample SDKs and sample apps.
+The following examples show documentation for some sample SDKs and sample apps.

 ### OpenWeatherMap API